 One final requirement for determining whether an employee can rely upon the executive job duties exemption is to assess the level of input the employee has over personnel-related issues.
 The employee does not need to be the final decision-maker in hiring or firing, for example, but the employee should have significant input into the decision.
 Lastly, the employee must make a salary of greater than $455 per week to qualify to use the executive job duties exemption.

 If you need help understanding Fair Labor Standards Act, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
+UpCounsel accepts only the top 5 percent to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.